 You can, however, make sure you have the best chance of getting shortlisted by following these three guidelines:

 - Spend time on the “Impact Statement”.
 Recruiters and hiring managers love the opportunity to understand who you are and what you stand for.
 Think of it as a mini cover letter and try to make it personal and unique.
 Whatever you do, don’t write “please see resume”.

 - Fill in the Education and Employment sections.
 We know the information is in your resume as well, but do you know how little time your resume gets looked at for?
 Fitzii presents this information so the recruiters can take it in quickly.

 - If you’re able, complete the additional profile information.
-This is not always used by recruiters generate an initial shortlist, but can be the difference when they’re deciding between who to progress further.
+This is not always used by recruiters to generate an initial shortlist, but can be the difference when they’re deciding which candidates to progress further.

 What if I make a mistake in my application?

 After submitting your application you have the opportunity to set up a password for your account.
 Using this you can log in and update your profile.
 You’ll also be able to see all the jobs you’ve applied for at companies that use Fitzii.